Can Potential Employers Access My Criminal Record?

 EEOC Policy Guidance

-Be sure to check your own records and search databases for information about your criminal history if you have one (or even if you don't).
+Be sure to check your records and search databases for information about your criminal history if you have one (or even if you don't).
 If you can find it, so can an employer.
-Specific records/databases to check include:
+Specific records and databases to check include:

 • court files and records

 • your own (and your friends') social networking sites.
-(Employers and their consultants are skilled at scanning "metadata" to figure out if you might have had some run-ins with the law.
-For example, that photo of you at the Occupy Seattle barricades may lead to other information.)
+(Employers and their consultants are skilled at scanning "metadata" to figure out if you might have had some run-ins with the law.)

 Ask an Attorney

-If you would like to know more about your rights under federal and/or state laws governing employer criminal background checks, contact an employment lawyer in your area with experience in these laws.
+If you think your rights have been violated or would like to know more about federal and state laws governing employer criminal background checks, contact an employment lawyer in your area with experience in these laws.

 Get Professional Help